-The ship’s Master has complete authority and responsibility for taking all necessary actions for the safety and security of the ship, its guests and crew.
-The Master is also responsible for the prevention of pollution, and the safe navigation and efficient operation of the ship.
-In the execution of his/her duties, the Master will comply with the company’s Vessel Safety Manual, and all applicable federal, state and local laws and instructions
+The vessel’s Master directs the operations and activities of officers and crew on board, including safety, maintenance, certification, documentation, guest services and compliance with all applicable federal, state, and local laws and regulations and ADC requirements.
+The Master is also responsible for the prevention of pollution, and the safe navigation and efficient operation of the vessel.
+In the execution of duties, the Master will comply with the company’s vessel safety manual, and all applicable federal, state, and local laws, regulations and instructions.

-- Safety duties: The Master is identified on the Emergency Station Bill as being in overall charge of all persons and activities.
-Provide leadership and direction to crew and guests in a drill or an emergency, including situations of fire, flooding, rescue, man overboard, medical incident, pollution spill, and ECT.
+- The Master is identified on the Emergency Station Bill as being in overall charge of all persons and activities.
+Provide leadership and direction to crew and passengers in a drill or an emergency, including situations of fire, flooding, rescue, man overboard, medical incident and pollution spill.
 Is responsible for compliance with company and regulatory agencies requirements for drill content and frequency.
-Leads crew safety meetings.

 - Keep fully informed of, and adhere to, all U.S. and other relevant laws, regulations (Federal and state), and directives affecting the operation of the vessel.
-In addition, the Captain shall acquaint him/herself fully with the regulations and local requirements of all ports visited.
+In addition, the Captain shall get acquainted fully with the regulations and local requirements of all ports visited.

-- Responsible for ensuring that the ship’s overall condition and seaworthiness is continuously maintained, reporting any situation that may adversely affect the vessels satisfactory state of operations.
+- Responsible for ensuring that the vessel’s overall condition and seaworthiness is continuously maintained, reporting to the Corporate Office any situation that may adversely affect the vessels satisfactory state of operations.

 - Monitor vessel expenses & report any abnormal costs incurred.
-Maintain close contact with the Operations Manager to ensure all cost controls are utilized.
-Plan ahead to maximize efficiencies, thereby reducing expense.
+Maintain close contact with the Marine Operations Manager to ensure all cost controls are utilized.
+Plan to maximize efficiencies, thereby reducing expense.

 - Effective public speaking when addressing guests, crew or the public; such as the Passenger Safety and Vessel Orientation meeting, announcements on the PA system, and performing public ceremonies on board.